* Click HERE for a full list of qualifying benefits.

 1. You must live in your own home or one which you rent from a private landlord.
 Council owned properties and housing association properties are currently excluded from the Storage Heater Grant Scheme.

-2. You must receive at least one of the following State Benefits or Tax Credits:
+2. You must receive at least one of the following State Benefits, Tax Credits or Allowances:

 - Guaranteed Pension Credit